quacksouls/bitburner/doc/guide/intro.md

 Bitburner is a programming game.
 You can get through the game with a minimum amount of programming and by using other players' scripts.
-Here are some popular repositories of scripts to play the game:
+Here are some popular repositories of scripts for playing the game:

 1. [alainbryden](https://github.com/alainbryden/bitburner-scripts)
 1. [xxxsinx](https://github.com/xxxsinx/bitburner)